 - Grains are starchy and stick to the intestinal wall, blocking absorption of other foods.
-This may also be why the ‘guts’ of people expand, get larger as they age.
+This may also be why the ‘guts’ of people expand, getting larger as they age.
 The Intestines are under pressure to absorb nutrients but being coated with sticky starches means the intestines try to expand, grow larger in order to increase the surface area for nutrient absorption.

-- Add that to the fact these are carbohydrates that also increase fat production, we have a double whammy belly fattener: fat from the carbs and an expanded gut from the intestines being stressed to grow more surface area to perform thier primary function, nutrient absorption.
+- Add that to the fact these are carbohydrates that also increase fat production, we have a double whammy belly fattener: fat from the carbs and an expanded gut from the intestines being stressed to grow more surface area to perform their primary function, nutrient absorption.

 - They are addictive.
 Almost all of us who have stopped eating all grains, go back and eat some cookies or cereal and find out very quickly they are addictive – you eat enough to full yourself but within an hour you want more if not sooner.
 Are we to believe ourselves or junkies addicted to grains?